qmwc3/q-cookbook/_recipes/spicy-ham-pasta.md

   - "Heat the oil in the pot over medium heat."
   - "Cook garlic, shallots, and red pepper flakes, stirring until garlic is fragrant (2 minutes)."
   - "Add walnuts and cook 1 minute."
-  - "Add ham and cook until ham is hot and beginning to brown (4 minutes)."
+  - "Add ham and cook until it begins to brown (4 minutes)."
   - "Add to the linguine and lightly toss."
   - "Sprinkle with cheese and parsley."
 pairing: ""